Tobi208/pypdf-cli/README.md

   INPUT_FILE is the location of the pdf file you wish to rotate.

 Options:
-  -i, --select-index INTEGER  Single index.
+  -i, --select-index INT        Single index.
 Enter an integer number.
-  -r, --select-range TEXT     Range of indices.
-Enter as list with 2 elements
+  -r, --select-range INT RANGE  Range of indices.
+Enter as list with 2
-                              without spaces or wrap in quotation marks.
-E.g.
+                                elements without spaces or wrap in quotation marks.
+E.g. 1-3.
-                              [1,3] or "[1, 3]"
-  -l, --select-list TEXT      List of indices.
+  -l, --select-list INT LIST    List of indices.
 Enter list without spaces or
                                 wrap in quotation marks.
-E.g. [1,2,3] or "[1, 2,
-                              3]"
+E.g. 1,2,3.
   -o, --output PATH             Optional location of the output pdf file.
                                 WARNING: overwrites existing files.
   -a, --all                     Select every index.
   --angle INTEGER               Angle to rotate pages clockwise.
 Must be
                                 increment of 90.  [required] --help                        Show this message and exit.
 ```

+### scale

 ```
 Usage: pypdf-cli scale [OPTIONS] INPUT_FILE